CPSC-383/aegis/config/presets/README.md

 # Configuration Presets

-⚠️ **IMPORTANT: These are READ-ONLY template files** ⚠️

-These preset files contain example configurations that you can copy into the main `config/config.yaml` file. **Do not edit these files directly** - they are templates only.
+These preset files contain example configurations that you can copy into the main `config/config.yaml` file.
+They are packaged into aegis release for use with `aegis init` which starts off config.yml based on one of these presets

 ## How to use presets: